Luozirui597/CI2025_lab3/README.md

     So, the handwritten implementations are correct and useful to understand the algorithms, while NetworkX remains more efficient for larger instances, especially for A*.

+For a small test instance, my handwritten A* takes about 0.000256 ms, while NetworkX's `astar_path` takes about 0.000066 ms (≈4× faster), and both return exactly the same path and cost.